A modular type formula for Euler infinite product $(1-x)(1-xq)(1-xq^2)(1-xq^3)...$: Introduction

+Theorem \ref{theorem:xqmain}, given in \S \ref{subsec:complex}, is another equivalent version of Theorem \ref{theorem:main} and will be used in Section \ref{section:modular}, as it is formulated in terms of complex variables.
+Relation \eqref{equation:doubleGamma} shows that the above-mentioned non-modular part can be expressed in terms of the quotient of two Barnes' double Gamma functions.
+Finally, we will give, in Theorem \ref{theorem:Ram}, a complete analytic version for Ramanujan's formula \eqref{equation:Ram}, in which the formal power series $\theta$ will be represented by a function analytic on some open sector.
+In \S \ref{subsec:limit}, we will give some remarks about the limit behavior when $q$ goes to one by real values.

 In Section \ref{section:modular}, we will explain how to utilize Theorem \ref{theorem:main} to get the classical modular formula for eta or theta function.
 In \S \ref{subsec:eta}, it will be merely observed that the so-called non-modular part identically vanishes; in the theta function case (\S \ref{subsec:theta}), two non-modular parts are of opposite sign and then cancel each other out.
 In \S \ref{subsec:anotherproof}, a second proof will be delivered to $\theta$-modular equation from the point view of $q$-difference equations.
 In \S \ref{subsec:L12}, we consider the first order derivatives of $(1-x)(1-xq)(1-xq^2)(1-xq^3)...$ and then get some results for two families of $q$-series, including Lambert series as special cases that will be treated in \S \ref{subsec:Lambert}.
-In \S \ref{subsec:limit}, we will give some remarks about the limit behavior when $q$ goes to one by real values.

 In Section \ref{section:proof}, we give a complete proof of our main Theorem.
 To do this, we need several elementary but somewhat technical calculations, that will be formulated in terms of various lemmas.